Use Google Maps to learn more about the town of Stockton-on-Tees

 Wellington Square Shopping Mall

 Stockton itself has all the necessary high street stores to get you and your new apartment kitted out.
-If you are in desperate need of a shopping fix, then Teesside Retail Park should do the trick with everything from Boots to banks.
+If you are in desperate need of a shopping fix, then Teesside Retail Park should do the trick.
 There is also a multi-screen cinema complex, ten pin bowling and various other amusements.

 Middlesbrough also has plenty of high street shopping but it also has the renowned Physc if designer clothes are your thing.
 Yarm is definitely worth a visit for shopping with lots of boutique shops, art galleries and nice cafés in which to have a coffee in between!